-Powerful enough to keep average-sized above-ground pools fresh and circulating.
+Powerful enough to keep average-sized aboveground pools fresh and circulating.
 Scheduling timer is convenient.
+Good price.

-May take some retrofitting to securely fit above-ground pools, as hoses and other attachments aren’t universal.
-Filter needs to be cleaned more often than sand-type filters.
+May take some retrofitting to securely fit aboveground pools, as hoses and other attachments aren’t universal.

 Fairly straightforward for experienced DIYers to install.
 Runs super quiet.
 Offers years of reliable operation, owners report.
 Keeps pool water circulating and fresh.

 Reports of seals leaking after installation.
 Does not handle back pressure well.
 Filter can fill up quickly.
 Pump interior may rust after a few years of use.

 Moves water very well into aboveground pool.
 No effort needed to open and close strainer basket lid to clean filter.

 Just adequate for most pools, with pool cleaners running slowly when attached to pump.
 Minor leakage from seals reported.

 Almost painless installation.
 Runs quiet and cool.
 Strainer top is easy to open.

 Pump’s lifespan is fairly short, lasting less than 2 years for some.
 Not powerful enough for some pools.
 Pump seals can fail.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.